chef/chef-oss-practices/communication/project-eol.md

 ## Archival and Boneyarding

-After a period of time decided by the project owners, the codebase will be transferred to the `chef-boneyard` GitHub organization and archived.
-Thus, projects will remain available for reference and forking.
-For an example, the timeframe for archiving could be immediate for libraries if the project contributors are confident are only used internally to other Chef projects.
-Alternatively, the timeframe for archiving could be months to accommodate a transfer of ownership of the repository and management responsibilities to a group of people who express interest in adopting a project destined for the boneyard.
+After a period of time -- the length of which will be determined by the project owners -- the repository should be transferred to the `chef-boneyard` GitHub organization and archived.
+When a repository is in the boneyard, it is still available for anyone to reference, clone, or fork.

+The time it takes before a repository is archived and transferred to the chef-boneyard can be highly variable.
+For example, if a repository is a library that project owners are confident is only used internally by Chef, they may choose to archive and move the repository immediately.
+Alternately, if there needs to be a transfer of ownership of the repository and management responsibilities, it may take several months before the repository is ready to be archived and transferred.